 Creating a remarkable client experience begins the minute your client signs their contract and pays their deposit.
 It begins with the onboarding process.

-During the onboarding process, new clients acquire the knowledge, understanding, and tools needed to be a great client, and you acquire the knowledge, understanding, and tools needed to be a great service provider.
+During the onboarding process, new clients acquire the knowledge, understanding, and tools needed to be great clients, and you acquire the knowledge, understanding, and tools needed to be a great service provider.

 One of the most important things a successful onboarding campaign does is set expectations and establish boundaries with new clients in an effort to reduce or eliminate conflicts later on.